Girardville, Pennsylvania

 Girardville (nicknamed Guntown) is a borough in Schuylkill County, Pennsylvania, United States, 58 mi northwest of Reading.
 Anthracite coal deposits are in the region.
-Coal-mining provided employment and incomes for many of the 3,666 people who lived there in 1900.
-In 1910, 4,396 individuals called it home.
-The population was 1,519 at the 2010 census.
+Coal-mining provided employment and incomes for many residents.
+As of the 2020 census, Girardville had a population of 1,308.
 It was founded in 1832 and is named after Stephen Girard of Philadelphia, who purchased large land holdings in and around the town.
 It was incorporated as a borough in 1872.

 Geography

 Girardville is located at (40.792104, -76.284555).

 According to the United States Census Bureau, the borough has a total area of 0.5 sqmi, of which 0.5 sqmi is land and 1.85% is water.